 We’ve heard horror stories of parents who have a child who is celiac and find out another child’s parent has allowed them to eat food with gluten in it, under the pretense that: It’s ok, they just had a ‘little bit.’

 If you have celiac disease, just a ‘little bit’ can seriously damage the lining of your small bowel.
 Even airborne gluten can trigger your body to start attacking the villi and make that person very, very sick.
-If you have celiac disease, your body’s response to gluten differs from the immune response caused by a food allergy.
-For example, someone who has an allergy to wheat may experience itching, swelling of the tongue or even anaphylaxis.
+This is why it is super important If you have celiac disease, to make sure that your kitchen is celiac safe. your body’s response to gluten differs from the immune response caused by a food allergy.
+For example, someone who has an allergy to wheat may experience itching, swelling of the tongue, or even anaphylaxis.
 All of these symptoms would happen very quickly.
 For people who are celiac, symptoms can vary from person to person.
 Some people have no symptoms at all!

 Many adults with celiac disease do not suffer from classic digestive symptoms.
 Instead, they may experience such symptoms as unexplained fatigue, mouth cankers or joint pain, making diagnosis all the more challenging.
 Not all affected individuals lose weight; in fact, about 30% are overweight.
 About 10% have a skin condition called dermatitis herpetiformis, an intensely itchy rash usually found on the elbows, knees and buttocks.
 You may first start to notice it as groups of blisters that form small red lesions from being scratched.
 For children, keep an eye out for things like dental enamel defects, irritability, stunted growth and delayed puberty.